You don’t need to stay chilly to lower your heating bills.

 Don’t forget to check your weatherstripping in exterior door frames and replace any that is deteriorated or cracked.

-Sealing windows and doors will help, but the worst culprits are utility cut-throughs for pipes (plumping penetrations), gaps around chimneys and recessed lights in insulated ceilings, and unfinished spaces behind cupboards and closets.
+Sealing windows and doors will help, but the worst culprits are utility cut-throughs for pipes.
+Gaps around chimneys and recessed lights in insulated ceilings, and unfinished spaces behind cupboards and closets are also culprits.

-Ductwork is an often overlooked source of leakage: Warm air intended to heat your rooms may be seeping out of splits or gaps that have developed in the ducts.
-If your home is heated by forced air, examine the ductwork and use duct sealant or metal-backed tape on any leaks.
+Ductwork is an often overlooked source of leakage.
+Warm air may be seeping out of gaps that developed in the ducts.
+If your home is heated by forced air, examine the ductwork and use duct sealant or metal-backed tape.
 Also check registers and grills to make sure they are tightly sealed to ducts.

-The best way to know exactly what will reduce your home’s overall energy consumption is to hire a professional energy auditor to evaluate your home and identify all the inefficiencies.
-Yes, it may cost a couple hundred dollars, but it will save you much more than that over the long run.
+The best way to know what reduces your home’s energy consumption is to hire an energy auditor.
+They evaluate your home and identify all the inefficiencies.
+It will save you money over the long run.

-In addition to showing where to tape, caulk and seal, the audit may suggest improvements that require a significant investment and a professional to address.
-Adding attic insulation, or upgrading to energy-efficient appliances and products such as new HVAC systems and high-performance windows will also help lower your heating bills.
+In addition to showing where to tape, caulk and seal, the audit may suggest more improvements.
+These may require a significant investment and a professional to address.
+Adding attic insulation, upgrading appliances and high-performance windows help lower bills.

-If you are looking for a professional to help with your energy efficiency needs please give us a call today 1-859-657-6700
+Looking for professional help with your energy efficiency needs?
+Please give us a call today 1-859-657-6700.